Dirtbagging and Climbing in Leonidio, Greece

 Dirtbagging in Leonidio

 Is wild camping allowed in Greece?
 Generally speaking, wild camping and staying in a camper van in undesignated places is not allowed in Greece.
-But it is tolerated during winter months (off-season) in some areas, Leonidio included.
+But it is sort of tolerated during winter months (off-season) in some areas, Leonidio included.
+While locals (and the police) don’t really like seeing tents outside the designated campsites, they don’t really care if you sleep in a car.

 We drove around for some time before we found an abandoned olive grove near Poulithra.
 We asked a local if we could sleep there, and he said no problem.
 So there it was, our crew of dirtbags on the eastern Peloponnese coast, nestling in the bushes.